 Reluctant travelers from the get go, the Swedish quartet had finally agreed to fly across the globe for a television special in a nation that implausibly had become fixated on the northern European pop band.

 It was the first time Patrick had heard them play, and he was transfixed.
-“I went to get my little cassette recorder, a little tiny thing, and stuck it in front on a stool to record.”
+“I went to get my little cassette recorder, a little tiny thing, and stuck it in front on a stool to record,” he remembers.

 He still has that cassette, as well as an impressive discography of ABBA’s music.
-Now a professional cellist and arranger in his own right, in 2008, he published ABBA Let The Music Speak, an exhaustive literary effort that chronicles the entirety of ABBA’s musical landscape, because, as he said, someone had to do it.
+Now a professional cellist and arranger in his own right, in 2008, he published ABBA Let The Music Speak, which chronicles the entirety of ABBA’s musical landscape.
+It's an exhaustive literary effort that shows the substance of a band whose critical merit has long been dismissed by the cultural gatekeepers.
+He wrote it, he says, because he felt someone ought to.

 ABBA, the acronym derived from the first names of band members Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid “Frida” Lyngstad, started off as a 1970 Swedish cabaret act named Festfolk.
 They struggled to break through until they re-formed with a new sound and a new formula that highlighted the vocals of Fältskog and Lyngstad.
 Soon, they were getting airplay for their early hit "Ring Ring," which they sang in 1973 for the Swedish qualifying competition for the international music competition Eurovision.
 After a newly minted name change to ABBA, the band returned to try its luck in the competition again the following year, belting out "Waterloo” on stage in a history-making April night to win the 1974 Eurovision, placing them on a path to ’70s megastardom with smashes like “Dancing Queen” and “Super Trouper.”